shashankmahajan99/ctf-writeups/first-bloods/cr3_CTF/misc/web-crypto/README.md

     hashcat --status --status-timer 2 -m 3200 -a 0 -r rules.rule hashes.txt /opt/SecLists/Passwords/Leaked-Databases/rockyou.txt
 ```

-After around 10minutes hashcat was able to crack the bcrypt hash and the `DEBUG` cookie we need to set was `camchito`.
+Hashcat was able to crack the bcrypt hash and the `DEBUG` cookie we need to set was `camchito`.

 ![cracked bcrypt hash](images/cracked_bcrypt_hash.png)